Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

 Once the stain and paint was dry, I glued and brad nailed this frame around the edges.

-Once the frame was attached, I also cut a piece of 1×3 that was about 2″ longer than the framed panel and glued and nailed it across the top leaving 1″ hanging off each end.
-I also painted this before attaching as well.
+Once the frame was attached, I also cut a piece of 1×3 that was about 2″ longer than the overall width of the framed panel.

-And finally, as an optional detail, I cut to fit some cove molding around the top between the 1×2 frame and the 1×3 board.
-I puttied the nail holes, then painted the cove molding.
+As an optional detail, I cut to fit some cove molding around the top between the 1×2 frame and the 1×3 board and nailed it in place.

 Step 3: Attach Hooks to DIY Coat Rack